monopole/snt/README.md

 Install and run [tmux](https://github.com/tmux/tmux/wiki).

-Then, clicking on a code block on a locally served web page will not only copy the block, it will paste it to your active tmux session.
+Then, clicking on a code block on a locally served web page will immediately paste the block to your active tmux session.
+Handy for demos.

-Surprisingly handy for demos.